Poplar-hills/Games-in-rxjs/README.md

 # Games-in-rxjs
+Simple games that:
-Simple games that implemented with RxJS5 and Ramda.js on Canvas
+- implemented with RxJS5, Ramda and Canvas
+- tested with Ava
+- build with Browserify